evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 ### Regenerative braking

 [Regenerative braking](../../../../technology/regen/) is available in two modes.
 You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.

-You can adjust how strong regen you get when you lift the foot.
-There are three levels.
+Additionally, you can adjust the strength of the regenerative braking when you lift your foot off the accelerator.
+There are three levels of regenerative braking to choose from, allowing you to customize the driving experience to your preference.

 ## Exterior